Disney Entertainment Television: Disney General Entertainment Content

-In December 2020, Touchstone Television merged into 20th Television.
+On December 1, 2020, Touchstone Television merged and was folded into 20th Television.

 On February 3, 2021, Disney Television Studios established a new unit known as "Walt Disney Television Alternative", which will be headed by former senior vice president of alternative, specials and late-night series at ABC, Rob Mills, to oversee the development of non-scripted programming.

+Disney Entertainment Television

+In April 2023, the division was again rechristened as Disney Entertainment Television, according to a news article from Deadline Hollywood.

+On October 1, 2024, ABC Signature was folded into 20th Television.